 - The time to train the model can take anywhere between a few minutes to several hours based on the size of your labeled data.

 - You can only have one training job running at a time.
 You can't start other training job within the same project until the running job is completed.

 Cancel training job

-To cancel a training job from within Language Studio, go to the Training jobs page.
-Select the training job you want to cancel and select Cancel from the top menu.
+To cancel a training job in Language Studio, go to the Training jobs page.
+Select the training job you want to cancel, and select Cancel from the top menu.

 After training is completed, you will be able to view the model's performance to optionally improve your model if needed.
-Once you're satisfied with your model, you can deploy it, making it available to use for use.
+Once you're satisfied with your model, you can deploy it, making it available to use for classifying text.